dseguy/changedBehavior/behavior/finalMethodInTrait.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/finalMethodInTrait.html
 	:og:locale: en

 Trait methods can be named final, when importing them as a trait alias.
-It was explicitely forbidden until PHP 8.3.
+It was explicitly forbidden until PHP 8.3.
 This has nothing to do with the final keyword.

 PHP code
 ________